dailystory/docs/articles/changelog/2020/may.md

 * updated funnel docs and refactor conversions by camapaign
 * add funnel lookup by uuid
 * move conversion to separate class file in funnel
+* add EmailSender for managing list of from addresses
+* Add exception if filename exceeds 256 characters

 ## May 13, 2020
 * initial check in for manage email senders